 Allergy shots (immunotherapy) — Allergy shots, also called venom immunotherapy, can reduce your chance of having a serious or life-threatening reaction to a sting.
 When you are stung by an insect, the stinger injects venom into your skin, which causes the allergic reaction.
 Allergy shots usually contain purified venom.
 The first few allergy shots contain very small amounts of venom, and the amount is gradually increased until you can tolerate the amount of venom in two or more stings without having allergic symptoms.

 Allergy shots are often recommended if you had:

-- A serious allergic reaction (anaphylaxis) after being stung, AND
+●A serious allergic reaction (anaphylaxis) after being stung

-- Allergy testing shows that you are allergic to bee, wasp, yellow jacket, or hornet venom
+●Allergy testing that shows that you are allergic to bee, wasp, yellow jacket, or hornet venom

-Allergy shots are usually given in an allergist's office one to three times per week for a few months, and then once per month for at least three years.
+Allergy shots are usually given in an allergist's office one to three times per week for a few months, and then once every 4 to 12 weeks for at least three years.
 (See "Hymenoptera venom immunotherapy: Efficacy, indications, and mechanism of action".)

 As a result of immunotherapy, your risk of having a serious allergic reaction after a sting becomes much lower.
 You should still carry an epinephrine autoinjector.
 (See "Hymenoptera venom immunotherapy: Determining duration of therapy".)